DACH-NY/ex-cdm-swaps/docs/demo.md

           deriveEvents("CCP-P01", "1b78d43e")

-      Go to `Event_Reset` to see that the reset with known value is available now.
+      Go to `Event_Reset` to see that the reset has a value now.

 5. Run